Maynard, Jennifer Ph.D.

 CHE 363 Mass Transfer and Separations

-Biotechnology, vaccine development, protein therapeutics, applied immunology and applied microbiology.
+Biotechnology, protein therapeutics, vaccine development, applied immunology and microbiology.

-- Define neutralizing epitopes in Bordetella pertussis and use this information to engineer more effective sub-unit vaccines
+- Understand mechanisms of protective immunity and use this information to engineer more effective vaccines and therapeutics.

-- Reverse engineer bacterial virulence factors for biotechnological applications
+- Reverse engineer pathogenic strategies used by bacterial pathogens for biomedical and biotechnological applications.

-- Apply protein engineering to issues in structural biology
+- Apply protein engineering approaches to issues in structural biology.

 Awards & Honors